We support Héctor for Superintendent

 What qualifications are needed to be County Superintendent?

-The job requires a valid California Administrative Services Credential.
-To earn it, a person must have at least five years of full-time experience as a credentialed teacher or counselor and currently serve as an administrator.
+The job requires a valid preliminary or clear California Administrative Services Credential.
+To earn a valid administrative credential, a person must have at least five years of full-time experience as a credentialed teacher or counselor and currently serve as an administrator.

 Because the role carries major responsibilities, it’s important that the County Superintendent also have proven experience leading schools and education programs.
 Héctor has served as a professional educator for more than 25 years in many roles, including as a paraprofessional, teacher, counselor, administrator, and county leader.
 As a senior administrator, he has led large teams, managed significant budgets, and built strong partnerships across schools and communities.
 This is the kind of experience needed to lead from day one.

 ← Back